PointsBet Sportsbook is live in New York, allowing New York sports bettors the chance to bet on all their favorite

-Use the PointsBet sportsbook promo code BETBONUS to receive two risk-free bets up to the combined value of $2000.
-This means your first fixed-odds bet on the site will be risk-free up to $500, and your first PointsBetting wager will be risk-free up to $1,500.
+Use the PointsBet sportsbook promo code BETBONUS to receive two risk-free bets up to the combined value of $2,000 when you register with PointsBet Sportsbook New York today.
+Your first regular bet is covered for up to $500, while your first PointsBet wager is risk-free for up to $1,500.

 |Online Sportsbook||PointsBet Sportsbook New York|